anerip98/representational-analysis-of-object-processing-by-human-cortex-using-eeg-data/README.md

 Brain responses were recorded while participants viewed a set of 72 photographs of objects with a planned category structure.
 Data (X_3D): 124(channels or features) x 32 (time points) x 5188(trials)
 Classification Labels: 1 x 5188 (trials)

-# General problem statement

-Analyse how the human brain responds to various inputs from the vision cortex, using EEG data.

 # Method
   * Binary classification using artificial neural networks to identify whether the stimulus is a human face or an inanimate object at each time step.